zkwinkle/uwgpu/README.md

 # TODO

-Writing this down here so I don't forget, I should create a separate crate with the types that can be sent to the server as requests, and methods to build them (like the post results request).

-I could compile it to WASM and use it from the JS code to ensure data integrity/consistency.
+- Create a separate crate with API types that can be sent to the server as requests, and methods to build them (like the post results request).
+Can be compiled to WASM and used from JS code to ensure data integrity/consistency.

-Then I could also use the types in the CLI so that the CLI can easily report its results.
+- Make CLI also report results.
+(Can also use the separate crate with API types).